casper-network/casper-node/EVM.md

 ## Read-only EVM Calls

-`eth_call` uses the node binary-port `Simulate` command, not transaction submission.
+`eth_call` uses the node binary-port `TrySpeculativeExec` command, not `TryAcceptTransaction` submission.

-The binary-port request carries:
+Sidecar constructs a `Transaction::Evm` with `evm::Transaction::new_unsigned_call`, which carries:

+- chain ID,
 - `from`,
 - `to`,
 - `value`,
 - input bytes,
+- gas limit,
-- gas limit.
+- gas price.

-Node handles the request only when simulation is enabled for the binary port.
+Node handles the request only when speculative execution is enabled for the binary port.
+The unsigned call still passes EVM config compliance checks, including EVM enablement, chain ID, gas price, and block gas limit.
+It only skips signature verification because read-only `eth_call` requests are not signed Ethereum transactions.
+The transaction acceptor still rejects this marker shape so unsigned calls cannot be submitted through `TryAcceptTransaction`.
 Contract runtime checks out state at the requested/latest block, runs `casper-executor-evm` with:

 - `ExecuteKind::Call`,
 - `CallValidation::UncheckedSimulation`,

-and returns output, status, and gas used.
+and returns output, receipt status, and gas used in `EvmSpeculativeExecutionResult`, carried by the contract-runtime `SpeculativeExecutionResult::Evm` variant.
 The tracking-copy effects are discarded.

 ## Block Hashes